Funding | Grantmaking Overview | CLIP

 The “L” for CLIP stands for litigation.
 Are legal organizations eligible for funding?

 We believe litigation is an under-utilized tool by campaigns to make meaningful public policy change.
 We have, and will continue to, fund organizations and coalitions using litigation as part of their campaign strategy.
 CLIP funding would go to the organization or coalition leading the campaign; they can use that funding however they see fit, including for the retention of counsel for representation on the issues central to the campaign.
-CLIP does not directly resource legal organizations or firms.
+CLIP generally does not directly resource legal organizations or firms.

 Does CLIP fund candidate election campaigns?